jhanley-com/wordpress-cloud-sql/README.md

 </pre>

 ## FAQ
-1) Does this modify my WordPress installation?
+Q) Does this modify my WordPress installation?

 No. The only WordPress file that is affected (not changed) is wp-db.php.
 The code in db.php extends the class $wpdb in wp-db.php.

-2) Will normal WordPress updates continue to work?
+Q) Will normal WordPress updates continue to work?

 Yes.
 My code does not change the WordPress core files.
 However, my code does extend the class $wpdb.
 In the future, WordPress might make a significant change that would require changes to my code.

-3) Should I use the Cloud SQL Prox instead of changing WordPress?
+Q) Should I use the Cloud SQL Proxy instead of changing WordPress?

 If you are using Google Cloud SQL - Yes, you should use the proxy.
 If you are not using Cloud SQL - You cannot use the proxy.
 My goal is to add SSL support to WordPress.
 This provides more options and better security.